playcanvas/developer.playcanvas.com/content/ja/user-manual/designer/settings.md

 利用可能なタイプ：

-*None - 霧が無効になっています
+* None - Fog is disabled
-*Linear - 霧はFog StartとFog End距離の間で直線的にフェードインします
+* Linear - Fog fades in linearly between a Fog Start and Fog End distance
-*Exp - 霧は指数関数に応じて視点位置からフェードインします
+* Exp - Fog fades in from the view position according to an exponential function
-* Exp2 - 霧は指数乗の関数に応じて視点位置からフェードインします
+* Exp2 - Fog fades in from the view position according to an exponential squared function

 #### 色